 How to Make Video Files Smaller on Windows

-VideoProc Converter is a powerful video and audio transcoder.
+VideoProc Converter AI is a powerful video and audio transcoder.
 Even though users mostly run it for media format altering, it can do more.
 With it, you can reset a video file codec, fps, resolution, bitrate, and even its audio track settings.
 Besides, with its supporting hardware acceleration technology, these work will just cost you a little time.
 So why not free download it now and follow the steps below about how to use it for decreasing a video file size.

 Step 1.
 Open it on your computer after the installation finishes, and then choose the Video tab.